 “Do I need all these things that I don’t use, and they’re just sitting in a corner gathering dust?
 Do I really need them?
 If not, well, get rid of them, put them on the marketplace on Facebook or sell them on eBay, Gumtree.
 Amazon, or recycle them, give it to someone who might have used for them.”

 “So making sure that you are sustainable in your Nordic life you can take the bus instead of your car.
-Take the train to if you have a car can you have a car that is more eco friendly option when you upgrading it? “
+Take the train to if you have a car.
+Can you have a car that is a more eco-friendly option when you upgrade it? “

 Cycle to that corner shop or walk to the corner shop, don’t take the car.
 Look at this from not just personal gain of getting healthy on exercise.
-But how good it is using less money on petrol, reducing carbon footprint at the same time?
+But how good it is to use less money on petrol, reducing the carbon footprint at the same time?

-“We love our home, we just love our home and that’s why we make it as comfortable as possible.
+“We love our home, and that’s why we make it as comfortable as possible.
 Having practical, comfortable furniture is number one.
-Making it pleasing, making it visually appealing, making sure that you’re using all those comfortable colors like whites and pale grays and little black and little pastel colours here.
+Making it pleasing, making it visually appealing, making sure that you’re using all those comfortable colors like whites and pale grays and little black and little pastel colours here and there.”

 5. Loving Yourself- Being Hygge

-“Family is a centerpiece of the scandi culture.
-Having family time, whether it’s your grandparents, your parents with your kids, and using it really to enjoy that moment and connecting with each other and disconnecting the digital world out of the reach.
+“Family is a centerpiece of the Scandinavian culture.
+Having family time, whether it’s your grandparents, your parents with your kids, and using it really to enjoy that moment and connecting with each other and disconnecting from the world for a moment”

 Take small steps and you will gain momentum and just start changing one thing at a time.
 Don’t try to do all these changes at the same time.
 You will no get anything done and nothing changes, but just take one thing to change and you will notice a difference in yourself and in your life.